symfony/symfony-docs/guides/page_creation.rst

 An application can run in various environments.
 The different environments share the same PHP code (apart from the front controller), but can have completely different configurations.
-For instance, a ``dev`` environment will log alerts and errors, while a ``prod`` environment will only log errors.
+For instance, a ``dev`` environment will log warnings and errors, while a ``prod`` environment will only log errors.
 Some files are rebuilt on each request in the ``dev`` environment, but cached in the ``prod`` environment.
 All environments can live together on the same machine.